×

 Under Section 35-42-2-1.3 of the Indiana Criminal Code, acts of domestic violence involving physical abuse against spouses, children, or others living in the home are classified as domestic battery.
 The exact charges depend on the type of abuse:

-• Spitting on or touching a partner is a rude, insolent, or angry manner: Class A misdemeanor, punishable by fines up to $5,000 and a maximum one year jail sentence.
+• Spitting on or touching a partner in a rude, insolent, or angry manner: Class A misdemeanor, punishable by fines up to $5,000 and a maximum one-year jail sentence.

 • Abuse resulting in bodily harm or committed against or in front of children: Level six felony, punishable by fines up to $10,000 and maximum imprisonment of 2.5 years.